jessieren/VirFinder/README.md

 Authors: Jie Ren, Nathan Ahlgren, Yang Lu, Jed Fuhrman, Fengzhu Sun

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is freely available as an R package at https://github.com/jessieren/VirFinder under the terms of the GNU General Public License (version 3) as published by the Free Software Foundation (http://www.gnu.org/licenses/#GPL) for academic use.

+Commercial users should contact Dr. Sun at fsun@usc.edu, copyright at the University of Southern California.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.